Morgy93/foodsharing/docs/docs/frontend/refactor/php-to-vue.md

 ## Identify the Frontend
 * create a component folder and files in [`client/src/components/`](https://gitlab.com/foodsharing-dev/foodsharing/-/tree/master/client/src/components)
-* or create a page folder and file in [`client/src/components/`](https://gitlab.com/foodsharing-dev/foodsharing/-/tree/master/client/src/views/pages)
+* or create a page folder and file in [`client/src/components/`](https://gitlab.com/foodsharing-dev/foodsharing/-/tree/master/client/src/views/pages) <!--ToDo when to create a Page and when a Component Folder -->
-* to register the component or page and create a JavaScript-file in the `PHP`-folder
+* to register the component or page, create a JavaScript-file in the `PHP`-folder

 ### Example: Dashboard Module
 <!-- ToDo @diejani What is this paragraph supposed to describe? -->